Dear Clients, Colleagues and Friends:

 Annual Exclusion Gifts

-The annual gift exclusion is $13,000 per year for 2011 and 2012.
+The annual gift exclusion is $14,000 in 2013 and 2014.
 This is the amount that each person can give to any other person without tax.
 Annual exclusions are a use-it-or-lose-it proposition, so those facing a taxable estate should not let them go to waste without good reason.
-Those apprehensive about gifting outright, but wanting to take advantage of exclusions, should consider a Crummey trust.
+Those apprehensive about gifting outright but wanting to take advantage of exclusions should consider a Crummey trust.

 Irrevocable Life Insurance Trust